Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Results

-Since the datasets cover different aspects of abusive language, we also examined whether a combination of all six classifiers can improve the performance.
-Our finding is that a majority vote (at least three classifiers vote for abusive) of all six models is the best performing combination w.r.t. the F1 score of the abusive class, shown in Figure \ref{fig:combination}.
-If we set the threshold to four instead of three, we can increase the macro F1 score but the detection rate of the abusive class decreases disproportionately.
-Therefore, the best combination is the majority vote, which we use for the two following case studies.
+Because the datasets cover different aspects of abusive language, we also examined whether a combination of all six classifiers can improve performance.
+Our finding is that a majority vote (at least four classifiers vote for \textit{abusive}) of all six models is the best-performing combination in terms of the macro F1 score, as shown in Figure \ref{fig:combination}.
+It outperforms the Perspective API and the classifier trained on the COVID-19 datatset in terms of macro F1 score.
+To validate the result, we applied the McNemar's test \cite{10.1162/089976698300017197} to show that the best combination performs significantly differently ($p<0.05$) from the Perspective API ($p=2.69\times 10^{-5}$) and COVID-19 ($p=1.02\times 10^{-3}$).
+Therefore, the best combination is the majority vote with at least four classifiers voting for \textit{abusive}, which we used for the following two case studies.

 \paragraph{Analyzing the Evolution of Abusive Content} Figure \ref{fig:relativenumber} shows how the number of messages in the German Telegram channels has increased between the beginning of 2019 and 2021.
 We can trace the growth of these channels back to the phenomenon of deplatforming.
-Deplatforming means that actors get permanently banned on the traditional social media platforms (e.g., Facebook, Twitter, YouTube), resulting in moving to less or non-regulated platforms (e.g., Telegram, Gab) \citep{roger-deplatforming,hatenotfound,urman-2020}.
-Notably, the increase of messages accelerated with the rise of COVID-19 (February 2020).
+Deplatforming means that actors are permanently banned on traditional social media platforms (e.g., Facebook, Twitter, and YouTube), resulting in them moving to less or unregulated platforms (e.g., Telegram and Gab) \citep{roger-deplatforming,hatenotfound,urman-2020}.
+Notably, the increase in messages accelerated with the rise of COVID-19 (February 2020).
 The explanation is the same.
-Traditional social media platforms (e.g., Twitter, YouTube) blocked accounts of hate actors distributing conspiracy theories in the context of COVID-19, causing migration to Telegram and other alternative platforms \citep{hatenotfound,Holzer2021}.
+Traditional social media platforms (e.g., Twitter and YouTube) blocked accounts of hate actors spreading conspiracy theories regarding COVID-19, causing migration to Telegram and alternative platforms \citep{hatenotfound,Holzer2021}.
 Simultaneously with the growing number of messages every month (black curve), abusive content also increased (red curve).